Ways to get involved

-For just £25 a year (or £5 a year if you are 22 or under or £15 a year if you are a serving or former member of the armed forces), you have the opportunity to vote for the Party Leader and help choose our candidates for Parliamentary, local government and European elections.
+You’ll have the opportunity to vote for the Party Leader and help choose our candidates for Parliamentary and local government.
 You’ll also be invited to attend our party conferences and help to influence Conservative policies through our Policy Forums.

 Becoming a Member is a great way to have your say and help make change happen, so why not join us today!

 The CPF is a national Party Group that gives members the opportunity to discuss the major policy challenges facing Britain.
 With almost 250 active groups across the country, a fantastic voluntary team and strong professional support from CCHQ, the CPF has a vital role at the heart of the Conservative Party.

 With a direct line to the Minister for Government Policy, its members have a real say in the direction our Party is taking.

 The CPF is open to all members of the Conservative Party, if you are not a member but would like to get involved then you can join us online.